probcomp/genstudio/docs/api/plot.md

 ### md {: .api .api-member }

-Render a string as Markdown, in a LayoutItem
+Render a string as Markdown, in a LayoutItem.

-## JavaScript Interop {: .api .api-section }
+## JavaScript Interop

 ### js {: .api .api-member }